simpler-env/SimplerEnv/README.md

 ### Evaluating Octo and RT-1

 The new ManiSkill3 evaluation script is in `simpler_env/real2sim_eval_maniskill3.py`.
-Run
+See the script for more details.
+An example usage is shown below:
 ```
 XLA_PYTHON_CLIENT_PREALLOCATE=false python simpler_env/real2sim_eval_maniskill3.py \
   --model="octo-small" -e "PutEggplantInBasketScene-v1" -s 0 --num-episodes 192 --num-envs 64